nvictus/ArgUtils/README.md

 Argument parsing utilities for MATLAB

-Particularly useful for functions that use varargin
+Particularly useful for functions that use varargin or structs of input parameters
 - Use `ArgUtils.assignVars()` to assign variables _sequentially_
 - Use `ArgUtils.assignArgs()` to assign _named_ variables.
-This allows using either struct inputs or providing sequences of values followed by keyword-matching name-value pairs in any order.
+This accepts either struct input or a sequence of values followed by keyword-matching name-value pairs in any order.
 Keywords are matched using MATLAB's string validator, so matching is case-insensitive and abbreviated keywords are acceptable as long as they can be matched unambiguously.

 There are also options to specify:
-- required input arguments
+- required input parameters
 - string prefixes on keywords to prevent name collisions with string values

 ```matlab